citusdata/citus_docs/reference/configuration.rst

 citus.shard_replication_factor (integer)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Sets the replication factor for shards i.e. the number of nodes on which shards will be placed and defaults to 1.
-This parameter can be set at run-time and is effective on the master.
+This parameter can be set at run-time and is effective on the coordinator.
 The ideal value for this parameter depends on the size of the cluster and rate of node failure.
 For example, you may want to increase this replication factor if you run large clusters and observe node failures on a more frequent basis.

 citus.shard_count (integer)